 Maple syrup should be 100% maple syrup, this natural sweetener helps to bind the ingredients of these bliss balls without dates and give them some moisture.

-Raw cacao powder is 100% cacao without any added ingredients, there should be no added sugars.
+Raw cacao powder is 100% cocoa without any added ingredients, there should be no added sugars.
 This ingredient on its own is bitter (it is unsweetened cocoa powder), but once combined with maple syrup is so chocolatey.
-You can find this in your health food store, or section or buy 100% raw organic cocao powder online (affiliate link).
+You can find this in your health food store, or section of your local supermarket.
+I have also used this ingredient in the gluten free vegan sweet potato brownies without nut butter.

 Cocoa nibs add some crunch and are what raw cacao powder is made of.
-Cacoa nibs can be purchased online (affiliate link) or from your local health food shop.
+Cacoa nibs can be purchased online or from your local health food shop.

-You will need to scrap the sides of the food processor a couple of times to ensure that all the ingredients are blended.
+You will need to scrap the sides of the food processor a few times to ensure all the ingredients are blended.

-Once these chocolate balls are stored in the fridge, they will harden a little and be less soft.
+Once these chocolate balls are stored in the fridge, they will be less soft.

-If you're a bliss ball fan, you will also like these matcha balls.
-You might also like these addictive crunchy nuts clusters.
+If you're a bliss ball fan, you will also like these cocoa powder peanut butter balls or sour lemon coconut balls.

-For a healthy dessert using only raw ingredients, try my chocolate date balls, aka vegan truffles.
+For a dessert using only raw ingredients, try my chocolate avocado balls, aka vegan truffles.

-For the chocolate lovers, try making quick and easy rice cake with chocolate and peanut butter.
+For the chocolate lovers, try making quick and easy peanut butter chocolate rice cakes.

 A high in protein natural snack that is easy to prepare is activated almonds.